 |Progreso to Cancun||212 miles or 341.7 kilometers||About four hours|

 How to get to Progreso

 1. Puerto Progreso was founded by Don Juan Miguel Castro in 1872.
 He envisioned it to be the gateway of the Yucatan to the rest of the globe by sea.

 2. Progreso is three meters above sea level.
 It has a semi-arid climate, which means that it is not raining a lot there.
 The average temperature in Progreso, Mexico, is 26.5 degrees Centigrade.

 3. Progreso is home to the Progreso Pier or Puerto de Altura, regarded as the world’s longest pier.
 The pier is located out there in the Gulf of Mexico.
 It measures about 4 miles or 6.5 kilometers in length.
 It will take about an hour and a half to walk from one end of the pier to the other.

 4. The port city of Progreso was established chiefly to export henequen, a fiber used for twine, paper pulp, etcetera.
 Now, the place has evolved into servicing a wider range of export products and being the chief port of the Yucatan Peninsula.

 5. Progreso Mexico has an oceanfront promenade known as the Malecón.
 This is where most visitors come first to get acquainted with the area, find great deals on tours and services, and check out Mexican restaurants and bars.

 How dangerous is Progreso Mexico?

-Progreso Mexico and the majority of the Yucatan Peninsula are actually some of the safest places to visit in the country.
+Progreso, Mexico, and most of the Yucatan Peninsula are actually some of the safest places to visit in the country.
 Just make sure to exercise precautionary measures at all times when traveling, even if visiting Progreso is not dangerous at all.